Kongsvinger Municipality: General information

 At that time, Norwegian municipalities were classified as urban municipality (bykommune), sometimes called towns or cities, and rural municipalities.
 After the merger, Kongsvinger Municipality lost its status as an urban municipality due to merging with rural municipalities.
-One year later, on 1 January 1965, the government redesignated Kongsvinger as an urban municipality (the government later changed the law and removed the distiction of urban and rural municipalities.
+One year later, on 1 January 1965, the government redesignated Kongsvinger as an urban municipality (the government later changed the law and removed the distinction of urban and rural municipalities.

 On 1 January 1974, the unpopulated Lystad area was transferred from Grue Municipality to Kongsvinger Municipality.
 On 1 January 1986, the northern part of the Åbogen area (population: 14) was transferred from Kongsvinger Municipality to the neighboring Eidskog Municipality.

 Historically, the municipality was part of the old Hedmark county.
 On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).

 Name

 The whole region where Kongsvinger is located was historically called Vinger (Vingr).
 This name could be related to the river Glomma which flows through the region.
 One could compare this to the English word swing (for the missing s see Indo-European s-mobile).
 The river Glomma passes through the center of the district where the south-flowing river takes a sharp northwestward turn.
 This can be compared to the similar Lithuanian word vìngis which means "bend", "bow", or "turn".
 This old name used to represent this whole area.
 The first element of the name is the possessive form of kong (meaning "the King's") was added after the Kongsvinger Fortress was built in 1690.
 It was first applied only to the fortress (written as Königs Winger in old documents).
 Then, it was later given to the town that grew up around the fortress.